-Not all content marketing strategies are created equal, and unfortunately not all of them are effective in bringing the results.
+Not all insurance content marketing strategies are created equal, and unfortunately, not all of them are effective in bringing the results.
 Though a recent survey found that 80 percent of B2B marketers have a content strategy, 48 percent of marketers did not have their strategy documented, and nearly 55 percent of responders said that they had no clue what an effective content marketing strategy looks like.

 There are a few reasons why your content might not be as good as it could be.
 The simplest explanation is the writing.
 Short, poorly-written content with spelling and grammatical errors will not endear you to your audience, and will undermine your search engine ranking.
 Always read over your content (or have an editor do so) before publishing, and keep an eye on the pacing.
 While longer content generally performs better in search results, forcing longer content for the sake of having it will not improve your performance with search engines or site visitors.